 Regular readers will know I’ve got a lot of current accounts as I like to take advantage of the offers and benefits they each provide.
 But you don’t need to have as many as me – you’ll be fine with three or four.

 So how do you decide which ones to go for?
-With switching bonuses on pause and interest rates dropping, the Club Lloyds account is definitely a contender right now thanks to a choice of free cinema tickets, Disney+ or magazines.
+The Club Lloyds account is definitely a contender right now thanks to a choice of free cinema tickets, Disney+ or magazines.
 Plus, there are regular switching offers worth around £175.

 What is Club Lloyds?

 Club Lloyds is a current account from Lloyds bank with some extra benefits over the standard classic account.
-It comes with a fee – though you can avoid paying it.
+It comes with a fee – though you can easily avoid paying it.